Rochester Child Custody Lawyer

 If you are unsure how to approach your custody case, we can help.
 Contact us today to schedule a consultation with an experienced and compassionate Rochester, NY, child custody attorney.

-Ensuring Your Custody Agreement Reflects Your Child’s Best Interests
+Validating Your Custody Agreement Reflects Your Child’s Best Interests

 When parents are unable to agree on a custody arrangement, New York family court judges can delegate responsibilities.
 Rather than automatically assigning sole custody and primary residence to the primary caregiver, judges analyze components that affect the child’s overall welfare.
 The “best interests of the child” standard determines parental rights.